Mussab Ali

-Mussab Ali (born 1997) is a Pakistani-American educator, activist, and politician.
-In 2017, he was the youngest person elected to the Jersey City Board of Education from January 9, 2018, to January 5, 2022, and later became its president from January 6, 2021, until the end of his term.
+Mussab Ali (born 1997) is a Pakistani-American politician who served on the Jersey City Board of Education from 2018 to 2022, serving as its president from 2021 to 2022.
+He is a member of the Democratic Party.

+Ali was first elected to the Jersey City board of education in 2017, after having previously run in 2016.
+Ali was an unsuccessful candidate in the 2025 Jersey City mayoral election, placing fourth in the first round.
+He then ran for Congress in 2026, losing to incumbent Rob Menendez Jr. in the Democratic primary in a landslide.

 Early life and education

 Mussab Ali was born in Lahore, Pakistan, and moved with his family to Jersey City, New Jersey, in January, 2000.
 His mother taught in local schools, and his father worked as a postal worker.
-Ali's parents experienced discrimination, harassment, and job loss which motivated his interest in civil rights.Mussab went to the Mohandas K. Gandhi Elementary School and the Academy 1 Middle School.
+Ali's parents experienced discrimination, harassment, and job loss which motivated his interest in civil rights.
+Mussab went to the Mohandas K. Gandhi Elementary School and the Academy 1 Middle School.
 Ali graduated from McNair Academic High School and earned dual bachelor's degrees in economics and biology from Rutgers University in 2019, where he was named a Harry S. Truman Scholar in 2017.

 He completed a master's degree in global affairs at Tsinghua University as a Schwarzman Scholar.
 In 2020, he enrolled at Harvard Law School and was elected co‑president of its student government while also serving on the American Bar Association's Board of Governors.
 In 2022, he was also awarded a Paul & Daisy Soros Fellowship for New Americans and graduated from Harvard Law School in 2023.

 Jersey City Board of Education

-In November 2017, he won an at-large seat at the Jersey City Board of Education by less than 60 votes for a one-year unexpired term, thereby becoming the youngest elected official in Jersey City history and, at the time, the youngest Muslim elected official in America.
-He received an official endorsement from the Jersey City Education Association.
-In November 2018, he was re-elected, garnering nearly 23,000 votes.
+In November 2017, Ali won an at-large seat at the Jersey City Board of Education with 50.15% of the vote, winning by a 68 vote margin for a one-year unexpired term, thereby becoming the youngest elected official in Jersey City history and, at the time, the youngest Muslim elected official in America.
+He was endorsed by the Jersey City Education Association.
+He was re-elected in 2018.

-In April 2021, as president of the Jersey City Board of Education, Ali publicly condemned a teacher's racist and profane remarks toward Black students, calling the behavior "completely unacceptable" and supporting the student who recorded the incident.
+In April 2021, as president of the Jersey City Board of Education, Ali publicly condemned a teacher's racist and profane remarks toward black students, calling the behavior "completely unacceptable" and supporting the student who recorded the incident.

 While serving as Jersey City Board of Education president, Ali announced in March 2021 that he had been diagnosed with stage IV Hodgkin’s lymphoma and would continue working during treatment; in August 2021, he said he was in complete remission.